 Burgett Intercultural Center

-Can answer questions about: diverse on campus and support for culturally diverse students
+Can answer questions about: diversity on campus, support for culturally diverse and LGBTQ students, and resources regarding bias-related incidents

 Location: 305D Douglass Commons